swo/amr_geography/README.md

 that in the power calculations?

 But not sure if I can read off ε as easily from the commuting data as I thought I could...

-## (new) framing

-- Not a big problem in terms of X-sectional observations across large populations, like states.
-Could become problematic for smaller units, like cities or states.
-- However, hard to say it's *not* a problem, even for states, because very challenging to observe this effect, with so many unknowns.
-- Frame this as an opinion piece or something?

 ## Framing